ADHD Rainbow watercolors are covered with a swirling maze of intricate designs in ink and acrylic pen.

 It turned out that neither my hope nor my fear had an exact read on the situation.

-It was pretty clear early on that I wasn’t in it to get medication.
-I could barely remember to take it consistently and refilling my prescription was haphazard at best.
-It took several tries to find the right combination of medication that didn’t make my stomach sick or my anxiety more severe.
+It was pretty clear early on that I wasn’t just trying to get medication.
+I had been afraid of becoming addicted to this medication but I could barely remember to take it consistently and refilling my prescription was haphazard at best.
+It took several tries to find the right medication that helped my brain chemistry without making my stomach sick or my anxiety more severe.

-Neither did I suddenly get my shit together.
-It turns out that, while I was taking a medication prescribed to improve focus, the medication did not discriminate on what exactly I would focus on.
+I didn’t magically become perfectly productive either.
+It turns out that medication does not discriminate on what exactly I would focus on.
 Some days, I did revel in how much more productive I was.
-Still, on other days, I meticulously organized my pens by color and ink style, helplessly mired in the quicksand of hyperfocus fueled by caffeine and medication.
+Other days, I meticulously organized my pens by color and ink style, helplessly mired in the quicksand of hyperfocus fueled by caffeine and medication.

 There was one major advantage of taking medication, however, and that was getting to feel what my mind was like when it was operating more typically.
 Feeling the way my brain worked on medication quelled my worst fears of laziness and lack of willpower as I learned how my brain was just wired differently.